victor-smirnov/digital-philosophy/Plans.md

 An alternative to OA can be a [D-type flip-flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)).
 Here we have two main states (0 and 1), many transitional states and two feedback lines with delays.
 So it's also interesting if _inner_ work of this IC can be represented as a minimally conscious process.

 So, on the one hand we have very minimal consciousness with just one basic function (Beingness).
 On the other hand -- Turing-complete human-level consciousness with myriads of complex functions.
 We can even try to maximize specific subset of functions (like, _empathy_) to have a kind of _superconsciousness_.
 Taking some subset of functions we can define a _profile_ of consciousness.
-For example, OA may have very basic profile of consciousness.
+For example, OA may have very minimal, basic profile of consciousness.
 Observer + Agency is another, more advanced profile, and so on...
 The question is that _having LLM's conscious behavior (it doesn't matter if it denies that), how to compare it to a corresponding human's one_?

-But before we do, we need to make it clear how LLM implement various functions.
+At the first glance LLMs model language by continuing texts.
+LLMs are trained by predicting texts form text corpora (datasets).
+Models are _large_ and contain dozens of billions of parameters.
+It's expected that such a model can memorize a lot of texts completely.
+But also models properly continue many texts they haven't seen at training at all.
+Like, randomly sampled _mathematical_ and _logical_ problems, and even in this case sufficiently large models generalize well enough to trigger fears of AI replacing humans in intellectual tasks.
+What is important here is that usually mathematical problem solving requires pretty complex sequential algorithms that have been considered hard even for ML methods specifically designed for them.
+And all of it is by a neural network (transformer) that has been considered weak in symbolic reasoning.
+Pretty much for a thing that is said to be a 'stochastic parrot'.

+Just looking at the actual level of generalization that LLM demonstrate we should expect to find very complex hidden algorithmic machinery 'inside'.
+Even if a pretty high level of memorization is also expected.
+The question is that, in case of emotional reasoning in the textual form, is the hidden machinery of generalization is powerful enough to catch and express properly the original machinery of emotions?

 TBC...

+### What Is It Like To Be a Language Model?

+_Title credits: Margarita Morozova._

+TBC ...

 ## Transformers